SyncSpeech: Efficient and Low-Latency Text-to-Speech based on Temporal Masked Transformer: Method

-In summary, an efficient masked pretraining is initially performed with a high masking probability to facilitate the alignment between text and speech tokens.
+and the TMT is optimized to minimize the negative log-likelihood for masked generative training and duration training.
+The designed hybrid attention mask mentioned above is also utilized for pre-training.
+In summary, a high-probability masked pre-training is initially performed to facilitate the alignment between text and speech tokens.
 Subsequently, we fine-tune the pretrained model using a training strategy consistent with the prediction process.
-This approach enhances the efficiency of the training process, and the masked pretraining also contributes to the robustness of the generated speech.
+This approach enhances the efficiency of the training process, and the high-probability masked pre-training also contributes to the robustness of the generated speech.